USDA-ARS-GBRU/ml-training-site/_tutorials/metagenomics.md

 # Looking at the assembly

-Megahit tells us that the longest contig was 129514 bp and the N50 was 6252 bp. we can use Quast to look at the assembly more.
+Megahit tells us that the longest contig was 129514 bp and the N50 was 6252 bp.
+We can use Quast to look at the assembly more.

 ```bash
 quast.py -o data/quast -t 4 -f --meta data/megahit3/final.contigs.fa